 2012 – Present

 Tommy Tietjen lives in Burleson county on a ranch land that has been in his family since the early 50s where he runs a cow calve and stocker operation.
-He serveson the Burleson County FSA Board, is a Go Texan Volunteer and is a sponsor member for the Rocky Mountain Elk Foundation.
-He is the past Brazos Valley Chapter Chair of the Texas and SW Cattle Raisers Association.
+He serves on the Burleson County FSA Board, is a Go Texan Volunteer and is a sponsor member for the Rocky Mountain Elk Foundation.
+He is the past Brazos Valley Chapter Chair of the Elk Foundation and a member of the SW Cattle Raisers Association.
 Tommy has served on Post Oak board since 2012.
 Tommy believes our natural resources are very important so we can pass on our land on to future generations in as good a condition as he received from my parents.

 Lee Alford, Director